 Best golf courses in Ireland

-If you're thinking of visiting Ireland on your next golf break, then look no further!
-We have selected some of our 'must-play' courses in the emerald isle.
+If you're thinking of visiting Ireland on your next golf vacation, then look no further!
+We have selected some of our 'must-play' courses in the Emerald Isle.

 For many golfers, Narin & Portnoo is Ireland’s undiscovered links.
 It is rarely talked about and much of that comes down to its Co.
 Donegal remoteness.

-Tralee is home to some of Ireland’s most stunning holes as well as dazzling scenery.
+Tralee Golf Club is home to some of Ireland’s most stunning holes as well as dazzling scenery.
 The clubhouse sits at the highest point, showing off the course below.
-From here it is easy to see why course designer Arnold Palmer quipped, “surely God designed the back nine.”
+From here it is easy to see why course designer Arnold Palmer quipped, 'surely God designed the back nine'.
 This is breath-taking stuff above beaches and azure waters.